 March 2, 2107 Thursday – Biosphere 2, Oracle, AZ, USA

-I pack my bags and check out from the hotel around 11:30AM, heading north on N Oracle Road to the Biosphere 2 located in Oracle, AZ – about a half hour drive.
+I pack my bags and check out from the hotel around 11:30AM, since I leave Tucson this evening aboard the Amtrak train Sunset Limited back to Los Angeles and onward to Seattle.
+Since I have the whole day, I head north on N Oracle Road to the Biosphere 2 located in Oracle, AZ – about a half hour drive.
 The admission is US$20, but I qualify for a senior discount, so it costs me $18.
 This includes a hour and a quarter walking tour of the Biosphere.

 Biosphere 2 was built from private funding, although it is now owned and operated by the University of Arizona.
 The first experiment demonstrated the viability of a closed ecological system supporting and maintaining human life in outer space by shutting eight humans inside the Biosphere for two years.
 They have unique large-scale experimental apparatus housing seven model ecosystems with some active research by teams of multidisciplinary scientists.
 The tour showcases the tropical orchard, desert, ocean, and tropical rainforest.
 Our guide tells us the rainforest is pretty overgrown, and the desert still needs a project.
 The scientific focus appears to be Water and Climate.
 There are also lots of school kids taking special educational programs.